 Including because race is almost a taboo word in academe and media, a word associated with concepts of essence (like a Platonic essence that’s more theorized than scientifically proved), notions of homosexual identity tend to be dismissed among intellectual elites because of the savour of precisely essences.
-The swinging gender identities of some individuals touched on later is often taken as sure proof no essences of self exist while popular democratic feeling would like to believe that the social and human freedom, however disconcerting, to be just anything or anyone was possible.
+The swinging gender identities of some individuals touched on later is often taken as sure proof no essences of self exist, while popular democratic feeling would like to believe that the freedom to be, however disconcertingly, just anything or anyone is possible.
 Queer as opposed to gay theory will speak of identity without essence.

-Albeit the gay gene theory is making a more scientifically nuanced comeback and may eventually win the day given the new evidence, no amount of science will explain just everything when so much in psychology, culture and ethics affects the subject; but not much will be resolved with regard to the problems and opportunities of gay orientation unless and until for practical purposes something “essential” about its nature is recognized and worked with.
+Albeit the gay gene theory is making a more scientifically nuanced comeback and may eventually win the day given the new evidence, no amount of science will explain just everything when so much in psychology, culture and ethics affects the subject.
+But not much will be resolved with regard to the problems and opportunities of gay orientation either unless and until for practical purposes something “essential” about its nature is recognized and worked with.
 This is moreover something which religion, by which I mean here especially Christianity, is quite able to do for reasons to be given.
-Instead, too many of its spokespersons still cheerfully embrace a form of disinformation that amounts to lies and makes for widespread confusion and disillusion.
+Instead, too many of its spokespersons still cheerfully embrace a form of disinformation that amounts to lies and makes for widespread confusion and often disillusion.